edgedb/edgedb/docs/datamodel/index.rst

     functions
     inheritance
     annotations
-    modules
     extensions
     comparison

-With EdgeDB, you can define your schema in a readable, object-oriented way with EdgeDB's schema definition language (usually referred to as "EdgeDB SDL" or simply "SDL").
-It's similar to defining models with an ORM library.
+With EdgeDB, you can define your schema with EdgeDB's schema definition language, called **EdgeDB SDL** or simply **SDL**.
+SDL's declarative, object-oriented syntax will look familiar to users or ORM libraries.

 .. code-block:: sdl